-Las Vegas is such a major tourist spot, why don’t they have more rooms with balconies?
-Well, there are a few different answers for that.
-If you’ve ever stayed in Las Vegas, you probably noticed the windows don’t fully open if they open at all.
-Most tower hotel windows today rarely open.
+Las Vegas is such a major tourist spot; why don’t more hotel rooms have balconies?
+Well, there are a few reasons for that.
+If you’ve ever stayed in a property on the Strip, you’ve probably noticed that the hotel windows don’t fully open, if they open at all.
+Most Vegas tower hotel windows today rarely open.

-I’ve heard it explained that terraces and balconies are expensive to build and require more construction time than plain windows.
+I’ve heard it explained that terraces and balconies are expensive to build and require more construction time and cost than a plain window.
 While I suppose that’s true, I believe there are two main reasons for the lack of balconies in Las Vegas.

-Secondly, the fact is, accidents are more common on high rises with balconies and terraces, and with all the drinking that goes on here the percentage of accidents would be even higher in Las Vegas.
-This is the primary reason why most places don’t have windows that open at all, much less balconies or terraces.
-If a balcony related accident occurs at a hotel, the hotels know they will get sued and, of course, they like to try and avoid that scenario.
+This is the primary reason why the majority of Las Vegas hotels don’t have windows that open at all, much less have a balcony or terrace.
+If a balcony-related accident occurs at a hotel, the hotels know they will be held liable, and, of course, they want to avoid that scenario.

-What Makes a Great Las Vegas Hotel Room with Balconies or Terraces?
+What Makes a Great Las Vegas Hotel Room?

 Here’s a list of some things people tend to focus on when rating a hotel, regardless of if it has balconies or terraces or not:

 - Location.
-Now that you know where to look for some hotels with great balconies and terraces, you still need to figure out which one is in your ideal Vegas location.
+Now that you know where to look for some hotels with great balconies or terraces in Las Vegas, you still need to figure out which one is in your ideal Vegas location.

 - Services.
 Similar to amenities, if you want to be able to order room service to eat on your terrace at midnight, you should make sure your hotel has 24-hour room service.
 The same with other services such as turndown, shoe shining, etc.

 - Price.
 Of course, you may also need to think about the budget.
-Unless you comfortably have the means, you probably don’t want to book a Caesar’s Palace penthouse for an extended stay unless you’re prepared for the bill.
+Unless you comfortably have the means, you probably don’t want to book a Caesars Palace penthouse for an extended stay just because it has a balcony unless you’re prepared for the bill.
 Don’t let yourself get caught off guard when you check out.

 - Time Spent.
-Finally, you should ask yourself just how much time you think you will be spending on the balcony?
-No sense paying extra for the balcony room if you’re not going to spend much time enjoying it.
+Finally, you should ask yourself just how much time you think you will be spending on your Vegas hotel balcony.
+No sense in paying extra for a balcony room if you’re not going to spend much time enjoying it.

-If you keep these in mind while searching through the hotels with balconies, you should have a great visit and enjoy a great view!
+If you keep the tips I talked about in this article in mind while searching through the available Vegas properties, you should have a great visit plus enjoy a wonderful view!